Hatesphere (2000-present): a Death Metal band from Aarhus, Midtjylland, Denmark.

 The band decided to continue working on their new fast and melodic style and in 1998 they recorded their third and self produced demo, Spring '98 (1998).
 Everything had been improved, and suddenly the band had found a path to follow.
 The demo was sent to various labels, but no one took the bite!
 There was one man showing a little interest, however.
 His name was Jacob Hansen (Ex-Invocator) and at that time he had his own now defunct Denmark record label, 'Serious Entertainment'.
 He released a compilation series called Extremity Rising containing unsigned acts from Denmark, and he wanted Necrosis to record a track for the forthcoming Extremity Rising Vol.4.
 But before that could happen, another member was kicked out.
 For a long time the band had felt, that Frantz wasn't fitting in the band anymore and in the spring of 1999 a new bass player, Mikael Ehlert Hansen, was found.
 Shortly after that, they entered Borsing Recordings again to record the song Addicted Soul for the aforementioned sampler.
 The song made such a great impression on Jacob Hansen, that he decided to give them a record deal on his own label.
 Shortly before this, however, another member had disappeared: Jan didn't want to play this kind of music anymore and he felt he had to make too many compromises and therefore he decided to leave.
 In his place old axe man, Ziggy was found and together with him the song writing for the album began.
 Not only should they write songs for the album, but another thing had to be solved at the same time... a new name for the band and the band Necrosis was now known as Hatesphere.

-In March 2000, Hatesphere entered the studio to record their long awaited debut eponymous album.
+In March 2000, Hatesphere entered the studio to record their long awaited debut eponymous album under the membership of Peter "Pepe" Lyse Hansen (guitars), Mikael Ehlert Hansen (bass), Jesper Moesgaard (drums), Jacob Bredahl (vocals) and Henrik Bastrup Jacobsen (guitars).
 The recording was done in just 11 days, and the album was ready to be released... so they thought!
 But due to economical problems Mr. Hansen's record label had to shut down and suddenly Hatesphere had an album just ready to release, but no one to release it!
-A very frustrating situation, but the band wasn't ready to give up.
-And after a tour with gigs featuring Testament, Anathema and Mayhem in Manchester, UK Italian label, 'Scarlet Records', heard the album and were willing to give Hatesphere a deal.
+A very frustrating situation, but the band wasn't ready to give up. ...and after a tour with gigs featuring Testament, Anathema and Mayhem in Manchester, UK Italian label, 'Scarlet Records', heard the album and were willing to give Hatesphere a deal.
 Around Christmas time 2000, the contract was signed, and finally the album was ready to be released.
 Around the same time a new drummer was found.
-The man with "the big nose", Morten Toft Hansen, was the new man behind the drum kit to replace Jesper Moesgaard, who was one of the only original member left in the band.
+The man with "the big nose", Morten Toft Hansen, was the new man behind the drum kit to replace Moesgaard.
 Finally on the 16th of April 2001, almost a year after the recording sessions, the album was released.

 May 2002, Hatesphere entered Jailhouse Studios, Horsens, Denmark with producer Tommy Hansen to record their second album entitled Bloodred Hatred.
 The music had developed into a more fast Thrashy style that was well received, and that meant that the band got the chance to tour properly this time, but not before guitarist Ziggy left the band shortly before the album's completion to be replaced with haste with Henrik Bastrup Jacobsen from fellow Danish death metallers, Koldborn.
 After a set of tours covering various parts of Europe, drummer Morten Toft Hansen left the band, because he didn't have the time for two bands anymore (he is also in Raunchy) and in haste Anders Gyldenøhr from Danish rockers Grope fit the bill.
-The MCD 2003 Something Old, Something New, Something Borrowed And Something Black (2003) and Ballet Of The Brute (2004) would follow.
+The EP 2003 Something Old, Something New, Something Borrowed And Something Black (2003) and Ballet Of The Brute (2004) would follow, as would Something Old, Something New, Something Borrowed and Something Black EP (2003), Ballet of the Brute (2004), The Killing EP EP (2005), The Sickness Within (2005) and Serpent Smiles and Killer Eyes (2007).

 See Less... ⏫